 Firstly, make sure you’re registered to vote and that your name is on the electoral roll.
 Lenders check the roll as a precaution against fraud since it shows them the address at which you’re registered to vote.

 Secondly, where possible, disassociate your finances from anyone with a bad credit rating.
 If, for example, your partner or flat mate has struggled in the past to make credit repayments, having a joint account means their poor credit rating will have a negative impact on yours.
 Something as simple as setting up separate bank accounts could boost your chances of being accepted for a personal loan.

 Things to remember

-Before you consider taking out a loan, it’s really important to think about why your credit history is damaged in the first place.
+If you’ve got bad credit, before you consider taking out a loan, it’s important to think about why your credit history is less than perfect in the first place.
 If you’ve found it difficult to repay what you’ve borrowed in the past, ask yourself whether your circumstances have now changed for the better.